MorozOleh/git-course/readme.md

 if we want to add a folder to .gitignore we will type a / before name of a folder

+if we want to know which branch is we will type (---- git branch ---);

+//------------------------------------------------------------------

+to create new branch for another developer;

+type --- git branch test (-- test other name of branch);
+type --- git branch -D test (--This command allows to delete branch with a name which you want)

+in this case, we change branch, We use the next command for that. git checkout readme (--command for change--);

+to create new branch and switch to this branch;
+git checkout -B new;

 in this case, we can merge both branches : git merge (name of second branch);